zalzah00/dsai_1.4/lesson.md

 SELECT * FROM resale_flat_prices_2017;
 ```

+> Select any 3 columns from the table.

 ### Operators and functions

 Operators and functions are used to perform operations on data.
 They are used in the `SELECT` statement.
 The result of the operation is returned as a new column.